SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 This section demonstrates how to configure the Solace message broker to support the transaction processing capabilities of the Solace JCA Resource Adapter.
 In addition, code examples are provided showing JMS message consumption and production over both types of Enterprise Java Bean transactions: Container-Managed-Transactions (CMT) and Bean-Managed-Transaction (BMT) configuration.

 Both BMT and CMT transactions are mapped to Solace JCA Resource Adapter XA Transactions.
-XA transactions are supported from the general-availability release of SolOS version 7.1.

 Note: BMT is using one-phase-commit and for CMT it is up to the container to use one-phase or two-phase-commit.